Quick/Quick/CONTRIBUTING.md

 ## Building the Project

+- After cloning the repository, run `git submodule update --init` to pull the Nimble submodule.
 - Use `Quick.xcworkspace` to work on Quick.
 The workspace includes Nimble, which is used in Quick's tests.